Tak783/healthmax/README.md

 8. Add missing UI states — e.g., when Apple Health permission is skipped
 9. Show notification for re-engagmemt after user closes the app
-10. Other suggestions as doumented earlier in README Thank you for your consideration.
+10. Other suggestions as doumented earlier in README

+Thank you for your consideration :)